CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Introduction

-The practical relevance of atom-level explanations is best demonstrated through an example.
+The practical relevance of atom-level explanations is best demonstrated by example.
 Consider the query: ``Which drugs are prescribed for diabetes \emph{and} cause kidney toxicity?''
-Suppose \texttt{Insulin} appears among the top-ranked predictions in the output of the neural model.
-Our proposed explanation approach can help the user understand why the neural reasoner produces this ranking.
+A neurosymbolic reasoner such as CQD scores drugs prescribed for diabetes and drugs causing kidney toxicity, then combines the resulting scores via a \emph{t-norm} (e.g., multiplication) to rank answer entities.
+Suppose \texttt{Insulin} appears among the top-ranked predictions.
+Our explanation approach can help the user understand why the neurosymbolic reasoner produces this ranking.
 Specifically, it reveals whether the ranking is driven primarily by the fact that \texttt{Insulin} is prescribed for diabetes in the KG, or by the (incorrect) association that it causes kidney toxicity.
-For instance, the method might assign a contribution score of 10 to the first atom (``prescribed for diabetes'') and 450 to the second atom (``causes kidney toxicity''), indicating that the latter contributed much more to achieving the high rank.
-Such explanations enable the user to critically examine that part of the query and its associated subgraph, in order to assess whether the system is relying on misleading correlations, behaving incorrectly, or potentially uncovering a valid but previously overlooked insight.
+For instance, the method might assign a contribution score of +10 to the first atom (``prescribed for diabetes'') and +450 to the second (``causes kidney toxicity''), indicating that the latter contributed far more to achieving the high rank.
+Such explanations enable users to critically examine that part of the query and its associated subgraph, in order to assess whether the system is relying on misleading correlations, behaving incorrectly, or potentially uncovering a valid but previously overlooked insight.

-In this paper, we propose \emph{CQD-SHAP}, a novel approach to explaining the results of the CQD model using Shapley values~\cite{Shapley1953Value}, which are grounded in cooperative game theory.
-We define a Shapley game over query atoms and compute a Shapley value for each atom, thereby quantifying its contribution to the ranking of a target answer.
-Since the game is defined in terms of retrieving the result of an atom either symbolically or neurally, the Shapley value of each atom can be interpreted as the extent to which executing that atom with a neural model affects the ranking of the answer of interest.
+In this paper, we propose \emph{CQD-SHAP}, a novel approach to explaining the results of the CQD model using \emph{Shapley values}~\cite{Shapley1953Value}, which are grounded in cooperative game theory.
+We define a Shapley game over query atoms, treating each atom as a player.
+For every subset of atoms (coalition), the game’s value is defined as the rank of the target entity when atoms in the coalition are executed using the neural model and the remaining atoms are executed symbolically.
+The Shapley value of an atom quantifies the \emph{average contribution} of its neural execution to the ranking of the target entity across all coalitions.